-The guidelines for eating fish from Alondra Park Lake are based on the chemicals detected in the fish collected for the three monitoring studies described below.
+The guidelines for eating fish from Senator Wash Reservoir are based on the chemicals detected in the fish collected for the two monitoring studies described below.
 These studies met OEHHA's data quality criteria, including adequate documentation of sample collection, fish preparation methods (e.g., skinning or filleting), chemical analyses, quality assurance, and sufficiently low detection limits.
 "Sample," as used in this report, refers to an individual fish or a composite of multiple fish for which contaminant data were reported.
 "Sampling" or "sampled" refers to the act of collecting fish for chemical analysis.

-CONTAMINANTS IN FISH FROM CALIFORNIA LAKES AND RESERVOIRS, 2007-2008 (SWAMP)
+CONTAMINANTS IN FISH FROM CALIFORNIA LAKES AND RESERVOIRS, 2007 - 2008 (SWAMP)

-The Surface Water Ambient Monitoring Program (SWAMP), operated by the State Water Resources Control Board (SWRCB), in cooperation with the Los Angeles Regional Water Quality Control Board (RWB4), monitors water quality in California's surface waters.
-In 2007 and 2008, SWAMP conducted a two-year screening survey to initiate a statewide sampling effort to identify and quantify contaminants in sport fish found in California lakes and reservoirs (SWRCB, 2010) to examine exposure and risk to humans and wildlife.
-The program collected Common Carp and Largemouth Bass from Alondra Park Lake in 2007 to analyze chlordanes, DDTs, dieldrin, mercury, PBDEs, and PCBs.
-Common Carp were additionally analyzed for selenium.
+The Surface Water Ambient Monitoring Program (SWAMP), operated by the State Water Resources Control Board (SWRCB) in cooperation with the Colorado River Regional Water Quality Control Board (RWB7), monitors water quality in California's surface waters.
+The program collected Common Carp and Largemouth Bass from Senator Wash Reservoir in 2007, which were analyzed for mercury.
+Additionally, Common Carp were analyzed for chlordanes, DDTs, dieldrin, PBDEs, PCBs, and selenium, as part of a SWAMP statewide sampling effort to survey contaminants in sport fish found in California lakes and reservoirs (SWRCB, 2010).